facebookresearch/DeepFocus/README.md

 The technical paper, video and more supplementary materials can be found at: https://research.fb.com/publications/deepfocus-learned-image-synthesis-for-computational-display/

 ## License
-DeepFocus is FAIR licensed, as found in the LICENSE file.
+DeepFocus is CC-BY-NC 4.0 (FAIR License) licensed, as found in the LICENSE file.